 Binary multiplication has 4 basic rules:

 Based on those rules, binary multiplication is very similar to decimal long multiplication.
-It can even be considered slightly easier since we only have to deal with the digits
+We can even consider it slightly easier since we only have to deal with the digits

 Multiplication is a commutative operation, which means that the product is not depending on the order of factors.
 Nevertheless, it is recommended for the long division to set the longer number as the multiplier (factor 1) and the shorter number as the multiplicand (factor 2) to reduce the number of steps.
 Multiply the multiplier by each digit of the multiplicand to achieve intermediate products, whose last digit is in the position of the corresponding multiplicand digit.
 The final product is the sum of those intermediate products.